-This year, Cloetta scored 85.1 out of 100, which is the highest in Sweden and in the Food & Beverage sector.
+This year, Cloetta scored 85.1 out of 100, which is the highest in Sweden.
 Skanska is still the runner up, scoring 84 points, whilst Swedish Match climbs to third place.
 This year’s top climber is Munters Group, which improved from 32.1 points last year to 51 points this year – an impressing increase of 18.9 points.

 Read the full Swedish results